 My work focuses on the figure while interior spaces are filled with textiles, patterns, color, and clues to narratives both personal and from the external world.
-I feel that the figure harnesses my intrigue with psychology and encourages me to personalize my paintings similarly to how I experience life through my body.
-I paint friends and family because those are the people who I am most familiar with.
-I gather snapshots from photo shoots that I stage or from photos that I collect from my subjects.
-I visually collage the patterns, typeface, and symbols within the spaces abstractly.
-The colors and textiles become clues to something personal about the individual or more likely about myself.
-I always begin with the figure; the mystery and intrigue within the figure encourage the painting to unfold and surprise me.
-This process is addictive as I am always experiencing the process of a puzzle and I feel compelled to continue these puzzles from each painting to the next.
+The figure harnesses my intrigue with psychology and encourages my personalization with those portrayed.
+I paint friends and family because those are the people whom I am most familiar.
+Gathering snapshots from photo shoots staged or from photos collected from subjects begins my practice while visually collaging the patterns, typeface, and symbols within the space abstractly.
+The colors and textiles become clues regarding narratives as though within a dream.
+The mystery, and intrigue felt within figurative painting encourages the painting to unfold similarly to piecing together an addictive puzzle.